mickyginger/mh-dragdrop-image/README.md

 #### Handling the image on the server side

-In the `/server` folder you will find example code for handing the `dataURI` on the server-side in the following languages:
+In the `/server` folder you will find example code for handling the `dataURI` on the server-side in the following languages:

 - [NodeJS](server/index.js)
 - [Ruby](server/main.rb)